Category Archives: Barron Cannon

 By Ed Staskus

-The first time they ever saw Barron had been the past September, when they were attracted by the flashing lights of two Ford Police Interceptors at the vegan eatery, and were greeted by the sight of a slender pony-tailed man in his early 30s bearing a picket sign on a stick.
+The first time they ever saw Barron had been the past September, when they were attracted by the red and blue flashing lights of a Ford Police Interceptor at the vegan eatery, and were greeted by the sight of a slender pony-tailed man in his early 30s waving a picket sign on a stick.
 Faces peered through the plate glass windows.
 Passersby stopped to see what was going on.
 There was a single word scrawled on the placard.
+The word was HYPOCRITES!
+It was in capital letters.
+It was written in blood red crayon.

-“I don’t abide people who eat animals,” he said, “and since that’s just about everybody, and since that is not changing anytime soon, that’s that, and there I am, a lonely voice in the wilderness.
+“I can’t stomach people who eat animals, and since that’s just about everybody, and since that is not changing anytime soon, here I am, a lonely voice in the wilderness.
 At least I don’t have to live with them.”
+At least as long as they weren’t his parents.
+Although he lived alone, he lived with his parents.
+He lived in their backyard.

-“My parents are among the worst,” he said.
-“They are always bringing chicken, pork, and ground beef home from the grocery.
+“My parents are as bad as everybody else.
+They are always bringing chicken, pork, and ground beef home from the grocery.
 I see them in their kitchen every day, sticking forks into decomposing flesh and animal secretions.
-They chew on Slim Jim’s while they watch the news, which is full of lies and misery, on TV.”
+They chew on Slim Jim’s while they watch the TV news, which is full of Trump’s lies and misery in general.
+Then there are all the fast food commercials.
+Everybody worries about terrorism.
+Maybe twenty or thirty people are killed by terrorists in the United States in any given year.
+Almost half a million people die from obesity issues in the United States every year.”

 “Don’t even get me started on pet slavery,” he said.

-“I don’t think so,” said Barron.
-“I would know.
+“I don’t think so.
+I would know.
 I have an excellent memory.”

 Barron didn’t have a bank account or any credit cards.
-He had few friends, other than several bicycle-riding neo-hippies and a handful of retirees in the neighborhood for whom he did odd jobs on a cash basis.
+He had few friends, other than some bicycle-riding neo-hippies and a handful of retirees in the neighborhood for whom he did odd jobs on a cash basis.
 He only worked for them if they could prove they didn’t have cars and agreed never to talk about their problems, especially their health problems.

 “That’s one of the things I can’t stand about those leaf-eaters at the restaurant, cooking their so-called vegan cuisine with gas made from the bodies of dead fish,” he said.
 “They’re too busy ringing up the cash register to know or care.”

-As they approached Hogsback Ln. they saw a sea of green treetops in the valley below, always a welcome sight after a long winter.
-Barron’s yurt was on the backside of a sprawling backyard on the edge of the valley, where the long downhill of the road intersects with Stinchcomb Hill, named after the founder of the park system.
+As they approached Hogsback Lane they saw a sea of green treetops in the valley below.
+It was always a welcome sight after a long winter.
+Barron’s yurt was at the far end of a sprawling backyard on the edge of the valley, where the long downhill of the road intersects with Stinchcomb Hill, named after the founder of the park system.
 It is a bucolic spot in the middle of the big city.
+Frank was reluctant to mention that William Stinchcomb had been a pork roast and beef tenderloin man in his day, as well as president of the Cleveland Automobile Club, so he didn’t mention it.

-“Show me a vegan who isn’t an elitist, or someone who spouts veganism who is not a do-gooder, or making boatloads of money from it, explaining how it’s all one big happy equation, yoga and veganism and new-age capitalism, and flying to their immersions in the Bahamas, and everywhere else around the planet on their holiday retreats, never mind the carbon footprint, and I’ll show you the sanctimonious side of who’s burning up the planet.”
+“Vegans are as bad as my parents, the whole lot of them,” Barron said.
+“Show me a vegan who isn’t an elitist, or someone who spouts veganism who is not a do-gooder, or making boatloads of money from it, explaining how it’s all one big happy family, yoga and veganism and new-age capitalism and flying to their immersions in the Bahamas, and everywhere else around the planet on their holiday retreats, never mind the carbon footprint, and I’ll show you the sanctimonious side of who’s burning up the planet.”

 “Inside your tent, I mean,” she said.